STARFACEGmbH/rest-examples/java/readme.md

 * [Apache Commons Codec](https://commons.apache.org/proper/commons-codec/) to create SHA-512 hashes

 ### How to use the client?
- All the relevant client code is located under _src/main/java_ and is packaged by each resource.
+All the relevant client code is located under _src/main/java_ and each resource has its own package.
 In order to initiate a client class, you would need a configuration object.
 This object will contain all the necessary data to perform the login and obtain a token.

 #### Prepare the configuration
-This can be obtained via the _ConfigurationLoader_:
+The configuration can be obtained via the _ConfigurationLoader_:

 ```$java
 Configuration configuration = ConfigurationLoader.load();
 ```

-The loader will then pick up all the relevant information from the _configuration.json_ file located at _src/resources_.
+The loader will pick up all the relevant information from the _configuration.json_ file located at _src/resources_.
 There is an example of a configuration file that you can rename and complete.

 #### Examples per resource
 Once you completed the _configuration.json_ you can already start using the examples under _src/test/java_.
-Those examples demonstrate the basic usage of the APIs, but won't modify any resources!
+Those examples demonstrate the basic usage of the APIs, but won't modify any existing resources!

 In general the pattern to run any client is:
 ```$java